-In addition there exists as per European legislation the Societas Europaea (SE), the European joint stock company, which is a good tool for conglomerates of companies to establish a European holding company for its affiliates.
+In addition, there exists as per European legislation the Societas Europaea (SE), the European joint stock company, which is a good tool for conglomerates of companies to establish a European holding company for its affiliates.
 The minimum capital is EUR 120,000.00.
 This form of joint stock company exists only since the end of the year 2004.
-It has gained since then increasing importance due to increased cross border European integration and amalgation of companies.
+It has gained since then increasing importance due to increased cross border European integration and amalgamation of companies.
+Under German law the SE offers a different management model as an option.
+SE joint stock companies may be managed by an administrational council, i.e. a board of directors consisting of managing and non-managing members.
+Therefore, the dualistic model, which governs the German joint stock company, separating management from the supervisory board can be replaced by that more lean structure.